tikanpet/meta-rpilinux/README.md

 'pieeprom.upd', 'pieeprom.sig' and 'recovery.bin' are created for eeprom-bootloader, and stored during the building alongside 'boot.img' and 'boot.sig' into the boot-partition.
 If ROM-bootloader (after switching RPI's power on) detects 'recovery.bin' from the **SD-card**, updating of eeprom-bootloader to a newer version (a secured one) starts automatically instead of the bootup process.
-Possibly Compute Modules CM4/CM4S don't support automatic updates (ROM-bootloader cannot load recovery.bin from **eMMC**).
+Compute Modules CM4/CM4S don't support automatic updates (ROM-bootloader cannot load recovery.bin from **eMMC**).
 Instead CM5 and newer versions might support of loading of recovery.bin from eMMC?
+See [Update the bootloader](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html)/'Update the bootloader' for more details.

 Unfortunately there are no good indicators for showing the progress of the update (when bootloader is named as 'pieeprom.upd'), unless you have a setup serial connection for debug-messaging.
 If the update succeeded, 'recovery.bin' would be automatically renamed to 'RECOVERY.000' for avoiding the eternal loop of the updates...

-You can also rename 'pieeprom.upd' to 'pieeprom.bin' (from rpi-bootfiles-secure.bb/rpi_secure_eeprom_bootloader and rpilinux-image.bb)
-for getting green led flashing rapidly during the flashing (red led to indicate the failure).
+You can also rename 'pieeprom.upd' to 'pieeprom.bin' (from rpi-bootfiles-secure.bb/rpi_secure_eeprom_bootloader and rpilinux-image.bb) for getting green led flashing rapidly during the flashing (red led to indicate the failure).
 But rename (or totally remove) 'recovery.bin' from SD-card manually after successfull flashing...

 **LUKS2_ENCRYPT**-flag enables the encryption of EXTx-partition (containing the root filesystem).
 This flag has to be appended